datzmyboy/simulated_data1/README.md

 Objective: Apply business logic using Excel formulas.

-* Create a Final_Sales column:
+* Create a **Final_sales column**:

-* Cancelled → 0

-* Returned → Negative value

-* Completed → Net sales

-* Create a High_Value_Order flag based on sales thresholds
+* Create a **High_value_order** flag based on sales thresholds

 * Use logical Excel functions such as IF, AND, and OR , ISBLANK

-In Task 2, I used Excel functions such as **IF**, **OR**, **ISBLANK**, and **AND** to apply business logic to the dataset.
-These functions were used to determine which records should be flagged and which data points require further attention.
-By using logical conditions instead of manual checks, the process ensures consistent validation and helps focus the analysis on records that may impact accuracy and reporting results.
+In Task 2, I used Excel functions such as **IF**, **OR**, **ISBLANK**, and **AND** to apply business logic to address the inaccurate data identified in Task 1, specifically through the Date_Issue_Flag.
+These functions were used to determine which data values required further attention.
+In addition, a **Final_sales** column was created to represent the actual financial impact of each order based on its status, assigning negative values for returned orders and zero values for cancelled orders.
+I also created a **High_value_order** column using gross sales to identify transactions that require closer monitoring, as these high-value products can significantly affect overall sales performance if not handled properly.

 ![Project Screenshot](https://github.com/datzmyboy/simulated_data1/blob/main/data1_pic.jpg)